sisyphean-cabal/bm8/docs/setup.md

 5. after it's activated, run the the following to install all of our necessary depenencies.
 Should handle everything form django to pythons lib for working with SQL.

-> pip install -r requirements.txt and this will download all of our necessary dependencies.
+> pip install -r requirements.txt

 6. Run the command to build the project.